echozyr2001/CosmoFlow/docs/architecture.md

 ### Flows

-The `flow` crate provides workflow orchestration and execution.
+The `cosmoflow::flow` module provides workflow orchestration and execution.
 A Flow represents a directed graph of nodes with routing rules.

 **Key Features:**
 - Async execution model